 Loan Servicing

-• write to the creditor at the address given for "billing inquiries," not the address for sending your payments, and include your name, address, account number and a description of the billing error.
+•Write to the creditor at the address given for "billing inquiries," NOT the address for sending your payments.
+Include your name, address, account number, and a description of the billing error, including the amount and date of the error.

 The creditor must acknowledge your complaint in writing within 30 days after receiving it, unless the problem has been resolved.
 The creditor must resolve the dispute within two billing cycles (but not more than 90 days) after receiving your letter.

-A home is usually your biggest asset and biggest debt and that's why it's so important to know who is handling your payments, how they are handling them and how to track your payments to ensure they are applied accurately!
+A home is usually your biggest asset and biggest debt and that's why it's so important to know who is handling your payments, how they are handling them and how to track your payments to ensure they are applied --and applied accurately

 A mortgage servicer is responsible for collecting your monthly loan payments and crediting your account.
 A servicer also handles your escrow account, if you have one.